PotHix/pothix-codes/README.md

 The main idea is to keep just one repository for all unfinished or test projects instead of pollute my Github account with lots of no valuable repositories.

-You may find good things here, but prepare yourself to see very old codes as well. :)
+You may or may not find good things here.
+You should also prepare yourself to see very old codes as well. :)